-This course integrates informational text, interactive practice activities, live discussion forums, Learn More opportunities, and supplemental reference materials.
-Following the course, you will be assessed by a brief assessment requiring you to demonstrate your understanding of key course concepts.
-Upon successful completion of the assessment you will be awarded an electronic certificate of completion.
+After completing all course activities, you will complete a brief assessment to demonstrate your understanding of key course concepts.
+Upon successful completion of the assessment, you will be awarded a certificate of completion.

 - Interpreting the Civil War

 - Describe the conflicting beliefs about slavery that were the main causes of the American Civil War.